PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 How interesting is it for the community?
 Well, Productboard allows us to share this work externally!
 This is great to inform the community about the problems the team has identified and to keep collecting more information about them.
 It is crucial to help us understand all the possible use cases of a problem.

-**You are now able to see these expressions of needs on the PrestaShop Feedback website.**
+**You will soon be able to see these expressions of needs on the PrestaShop Feedback website.**

 ### How to go from a need to a feature?